ohmaddi/ohmaddi.github.io/_pages/about.md

   - /about.html
 ---

-Ouafaa is a doctoral candidate at the Lundquist College of Business.
-She received her BS in Industrial Engineering from Ecole Mohammadia d’Ingenieurs and her MPA from Cornell University as a Fulbright Scholar.
-Her research lies in the intersection of strategy and entrepreneurship economics.
-Using experimental and quasi-experimental approaches, she investigates the different mechanisms used by intermediaries that finance and support early stage ventures.
-She also draws upon large-scale data to examine different aspects of the geography of entrepreneurship.
-Her projects are based in a range of contexts including public finding programs, startup acceleration programs, and crowdfunding.
+I am a doctoral candidate at the Lundquist College of Business.
+I received my B.S. in Industrial Engineering from Ecole Mohammadia d’Ingenieurs and MPA from Cornell University as a Fulbright Scholar.
+My research lies in the intersection of strategy and entrepreneurship economics.
+Using experimental and quasi-experimental approaches, I investigate the different mechanisms used by intermediaries that finance and support early stage ventures.
+I also draw upon large-scale data to examine different aspects of the geography of entrepreneurship.
+My projects are based in a range of contexts including public finding programs, startup acceleration programs, and crowdfunding.

 Getting started
 ======